-You may initialize the dataset to an existing NumPy array:
+You may also initialize the dataset to an existing NumPy array by providing the data parameter:

 '''

 arr = np.arange(100)

 dset = f.create_dataset("init", data=arr)

 '''

 Keywords shape and dtype may be specified along with data; if so, they will override data. shape and data. dtype.
 It's required that (1) the total number of points in shape match the total number of points in data. shape, and that (2) it's possible to cast data. dtype to the requested dtype.